Paid Family Leave Claim Process

 Certify to Continue Your Benefits

-If you reported intermittent leave or continued work on your claim form, the EDD will send you the Continued Claim Certification for Paid Family Leave Benefits (DE 2580GF) to certify to the days you have worked during your claim.
-If you do not return the DE 2580GF to the EDD, your benefits will stop.
+If you reported intermittent leave or continued work on your claim form, we will send you the Continued Claim Certification for Paid Family Leave Benefits (DE 2580GF) to certify to the days you have worked during your claim.
+If you do not return the DE 2580GF to us, your benefits will stop.

 Certify to Extend Your PFL Period

-If you still have benefits available, A Notice of Final Payment (DE 2525XF) will be issued when your PFL claim indicates that you are now ready to return to work.
+If you still have benefits available, A Notice of Final Payment (DE 2525XF) will be sent to you when your PFL claim indicates that you are now ready to return to work.

-For PFL care claims, with your final payment, the EDD will send you a Paid Family Leave (PFL) Supplemental Claim Certification (DE 2525XFA) enclosed with the DE 2525XF.
-If you need to continue providing care for a family member select the box that applies to your claim on the PFL Claimant’s Certification section of the DE 2525XFA.
-You must have the care recipient’s physician/practitioner also complete the Physician/Practitioner's Supplementary Certificate section of the DE 2525XFA and return to the EDD.
+On PFL care claims, with your final payment, we will send you a Paid Family Leave (PFL) Supplemental Claim Certification (DE 2525XFA) enclosed with the DE 2525XF.
+If you need to continue providing care for a family member, select the box that applies to your claim on the PFL Claimant’s Certification section of the DE 2525XFA.
+You must also have the care recipient’s licensed health professional complete the Physician/Practitioner's Supplementary Certificate section of the DE 2525XFA and return it to us.

-For PFL military assist claims, if you wish to extend your claim, you may order another DE 2501F.
-Complete the DE 2501F, with proof of the new event or the extension of the current event period, and return to the EDD.
+For PFL military assist claims, if you wish to extend your claim, you may order and submit a new DE 2501F with proof of the new event or the extension of the current event period, and return it to us.

 To order forms, including the DE 2501F, visit Online Forms and Publications.

-If you return to work before the physician/practitioner’s estimated date of recovery for the care recipient, or your reported return to work date on your bonding or military assist claim and you are on automatic payment, fill out the Notice of Change in Claimant Status on the Notice of Automatic Payment – PFL (DE 2587F) and return it to the EDD.
+If you return to work before the licensed health professional’s estimated date of recovery for the care recipient, or your reported return to work date on your bonding or military assist claim and you are on automatic payment, fill out the Notice of Change in Claimant Status on the Notice of Automatic Payment – PFL (DE 2587F) and return it to us.